Opel Kadett C: 1.0-litre (1974–1979)

 Nevertheless, following the 1973 Oil price shock car buyers in western Europe had become far more economy minded.
-The 1.0 engines fitted in the Kadett B had been reserved for countries in the Mediterranean with punitive car tax levels, but with the Kadett C the manufacturer made cars powered by the smaller unit available to West German domestic buyers.
-254,723 Kadett Cs using the 1.0 engine were produced whereas only 10,691 of the Kadett Bs produced had incorporated this anemic motor.
+In the Kadett B, the 1.0 engines had been reserved for Mediterranean countries with punitive, displacement-based tax levels, but with the Kadett C the manufacturer begun to make the smaller unit available to West German domestic buyers as well.
+254,723 Kadett Cs using the 1.0 engine were produced whereas only 10,691 of the Kadett Bs produced had incorporated this anemic motor., although it would appear again as the entry level engine in the Opel Corsa A in 1982.